-With the passing of Amendment 64, adults 21 or older in Colorado can legally possess one ounce (28 grams) of marijuana or THC.
+With the passing of Amendment 64, adults 21 or older in Colorado can legally possess two ounces (28 grams) of marijuana or THC.

-As long as you are 21 years or older, you have a constitutional right to possess and consume marijuana in Colorado.
-You will need a government-issued identification to prove you are 21 years or older, so a drivers license or passport would be sufficient enough.
+You will need a government-issued identification to prove you are 21 years or older.
+A drivers license or passport is sufficient.
 Note that you don't need to be a Colorado resident to possess recreational cannabis and there isn't any type of registration system.
 Only residents who apply for medical marijuana cards need to register with the state.

 Previously, tourists in Colorado were restricted to purchasing 7 grams or less, while Colorado residents could purchase up to 28 grams.
 This law changed in June 2016, and now both tourists and residents can purchase 28 grams in a single transaction.

-You can still mix and match, but it gets confusing.
+Consumers can mix and match, but will require a little math (don't worry the budtender should help you).
 For example, you can purchase 2 grams of concentrate, but then you will be limited to buying an additional 3/4 oz of flower (as 2 grams of concentrate is now equivalent to 1/4oz of flower).
-These laws will be a big challenge for budtenders as they attempt to sell combinations of products while ensuring that the buyer is within the legal limits.
+Where to Buy

 Read more about Colorado's recreational cannabis equivalency laws here.

 Currently, the state allows marijuana stores to operate from 8am until Midnight.
-Having said this, cities are allowed to establish their own rules within the allocated timeframe.
-For example, Denver stores must close by 10pm.
-If you're looking to purchase marijuana in Denver after 10pm, head to Edgewater and Glendale (two cities bordering Denver), which both allow stores to stay open until 12am.
+However, cities are allowed to establish their own rules within the allocated timeframe.
+Denver stores must close by 10pm.
+If you're looking to purchase marijuana in Denver after 10pm, both to Edgewater and Glendale (two cities bordering Denver), which both allow stores to stay open until 12am.
 Another great option is Aurora, which allows stores to stay open until 10pm as well.
+Littleton's medical dispensaries hours previously ended at 7pm, but have now been extended to 10pm.

 You can learn more about your privacy when visiting a recreational marijuana store in our blog.

 Amendment 64 does NOT permit the consumption of marijuana "openly and publicly."
-So before you start blazing those blunts while walking down the street, remember that you can still get a ticket for doing so, similar to open container laws for drinking in public.
+You can still get a ticket for doing so, similar to open container laws for drinking in public.

-In general, there aren't any coffee shops or marijuana bars where you can purchase cannabis products like you might find in Amsterdam.
-However, thanks to Initiative 300, bring-your-own-cannabis lounges are beginning to open their doors to consumers.
+Currently, there aren't any coffee shops or marijuana bars where you can purchase cannabis products.

 Even though concert venues and bars are considered ‘private,' prohibitionists argue that they are ‘publicly accessible private venues', and therefore consumption of marijuana is prohibited.
-From our experience, it depends upon the place and the crowd.
-Most down to earth venues will usually turn a blind eye to things unless they are getting complaints or police visits.
+Click the button to find out more about lounges in Colorado.
+Social Lounges

 Driving Under the Influence